-Dental care for teens is a tough chore given their hectic schedules, irregular eating hours and the possibility of increased consumption of coffee, energy drinks and sports drinks.
-Be wary of the consumption of these types of beverages due to the effects they can have on your teen’s teeth.
+Teens often struggle with their dental care due to hectic schedules, irregular eating hours and the possibility of increased consumption of coffee, energy and sports drinks, and other sugary beverages.
+Be aware of these drinks due to the effects they can have on your teen’s teeth.
 They typically have a very high sugar content.

-The teen years are most often the period that braces are worn which pose new challenges in keeping teeth clean.
-Make sure your teen takes the time to brush and floss - they will thank you for it later!
+The teen years are the period in which braces are most often worn which poses new challenges in keeping their teeth clean.
+Make sure your teen takes the time to brush and floss.
+They will thank you for it later.

 What are FIBEROTOMIES?

-A fiberotomy is a procedure performed after braces are removed on teeth that have been twisted or rotated during orthodontic treatment.
-Dr Schiefelbein will perform the fiberotomies based on recommendations from the patient’s orthodontist.
-Fibers in the gum tissure that connect to the teeth have an elastic memory which can cause the tooth to move back to it’s original (pre-ortho) position.
-With a local anesthetic, these fibers are severed to eliminate this memory pull back.
-There is almost no post-procedure recovery time for this quick procedure.
+A fiberotomy is a procedure performed on teeth after braces are removed.
+The teeth may have been twisted or rotated during orthodontic treatment.
+Dr. Schiefelbein performs fiberotomies based on recommendations from the patient’s orthodontist.
+Fibers in the gum tissue connecting to the teeth have an elastic memory which can cause the teeth to move back to their original (pre-orthodontic) position.
+With a local anesthetic, these fibers are severed to eliminate this memory pull-back.
+There is almost no post-procedure recovery time for this procedure.